skeeto/rlhk/README.md

 ## Design Philosophy

-RLHK is designed for single-threaded roguelikes that completely block on user input.
-While this isn't *strictly* required, should you want to use multiple threads, me mindful that RLHK functions are neither thread-safe nor re-entrant.
+RLHK is designed for single-threaded roguelikes that completely blocks on user input.
+While this isn't *strictly* required, should you want to use multiple threads be mindful that RLHK functions are neither thread-safe nor re-entrant.

 For maximum portability, RLHK is written in strict ANSI C89 except for